 Due once a week (M or W, according to the demands of your schedule), please submit a paragraph (75-150 words – typed, double-spaced, 12 point, time-new-roman) on the readings assigned for the day.
 You may make a thoughtful comment on episodes, formulate an informed question, or comment on some particularly interesting passage, theme, or trope.
 You may even comment on an interesting, relevant work of art or music or digital platform that relates to the day’s assigned reading/themes/topics.
 The assignment is open-ended and is intended to encourage deeper preparation for class discussion.
 You must submit one paragraph per week (10 total – the semester is 13 full weeks long), and I do expect greater sophistication as the term progresses.
 These responses must be submitted in person the day of class (no email submissions will be accepted; no summaries will be accepted for a day that you are absent)

-Each student will give a brief summary (about 10 minutes) of a reading assignment and offer a question to the class for discussion (this is a low stress "oral presentation").
-Just choose a date.
-Your summary can be supported by a VERY SHORT ppt for class distribution (but ppt is not required).
-Please also submit your summary in written form: 1-2 typed double-spaced pages, due at the time of your report.
-Email your ppts (if you choose to use one) and handouts to me by 6:00 a.m. the day of your presentation so I can post them to the web page.
+Each student will give a brief summary (about 10 minutes) of an assigned author and offer a question to the class for discussion (this is a low stress "oral presentation").
+Your presentation can be supported by a VERY SHORT ppt for class distribution (but ppt is not required).

 Grades will be assessed on the following rubric: